-A: All prenatal specimens for which the mutation in the family is known are expedited.
+A: All prenatal specimens are expedited.
 If there are other medical indications for expediting a test, please let us know and we will do our best to get a result out as quickly as possible.
 The most common indications for expediting a test in the lab are a scheduled or necessary procedure (e.g. surgery, bone marrow transplant) and testing on a pregnancy or family member of a pregnant woman.

 A: No. Generally, GeneDx obtains enough DNA from one specimen to allow completion of a number of tests.
 A second specimen is not necessary.

 Q: What is the procedure for adding on further testing to a sample already at GeneDx?

 A: An additional test can be added on to a sample already at GeneDx by submitting a written request or required paperwork (Add-on form) for the new test to be performed.
 This request can be faxed or emailed to GeneDx at 301-519-2892 or email@example.com.

 A: The easiest way to reach us at GeneDx is by email.
 Please send your question to firstname.lastname@example.org and it will be delivered to the appropriate person.

 Q: What is GeneDx's tax ID number?